Installing Veeam Backup for AWS Using CloudFormation Template

 - At the Specify template step of the wizard, the stack template settings are preconfigured by Veeam Backup for AWS and cannot be changed.

-- In the Stack name field, specify a name for the created stack.
+- In the Stack name field, specify a name for the new stack.

 - Select true if you want to create an Elastic IP address for the backup appliance.